Preface

 And then we can combine scatter plot and regression line.

-We can start with usual scatter plot.
+We can start with usual scatter plot, always the opening act:

 regression_line <- geom_abline(